-They will find many cross-references within this chapter, which can therefore be viewed as an extended table of contents.

-The rest of the book is divided into three parts:
+Advanced users will find within this chapter many cross-references, which can therefore be viewed as an extended table of contents.
+The rest of the book is divided into three parts, described below.

 Chapters 2-6 serve as an introduction to the basic tools of Stata.
 Throughout the subsequent chapters, these tools are used extensively.
 It is not possible to portray the basic Stata tools, however, without using some of the statistical techniques explained in the second part of the book.
 The techniques described in chapter 6 may not seem useful until you begin working with your own results, so you may want to skim chapter 6 now and read it more carefully when you need it.